Crestor (Rosuvastatin Calcium)

 What If You Miss a Dose?

-If you forget a dose, take it as soon as you remember, as long as it’s more than 6 hours before your next dose.
-If it’s less than 6 hours, wait until your next scheduled dose.
-Never take a double dose to make up for a missed one.
+Take the missed dose as soon as you remember, as long as it's more than 6 hours before your next dose.
+If less than 6 hours remain, wait until your next scheduled dose.
+Take it as normal – don't double up on doses.

 Available Tablet Strengths